proofzero/rollupid/docs/3id/faq/index.md

 description: Frequently Asked Questions for the 3ID project.
 ---

+If your question isn't answered here get in touch to ask for help directly:

-Email me questions personally at [alex@kubelt.com](mailto:alex@kubelt.com) or see below for a Discord link to chat with the team.
+* [Join Discord](https://discord.gg/threeid) to chat with the team.
+* Post questions to our [Github Discussions](https://github.com/kubelt/kubelt/discussions).

-## What is a "core"?
+## What is a "node"?

-"Cores" are a [fundamental concept](../overview/index.md#cores) in 3ID.
-Cores are graph nodes that represent people or applications.
-They are used to organize decentralized services.
-Cores are an important internal technical abstraction so you may see chat messages, code, or documentation that referrs to them.
+"Nodes" are a [fundamental concept](../overview/index.md#nodes) in 3ID.

+3ID is implemented using a global, decentralized graph.
+Nodes in the graph represent people and applications and are used to organize decentralized services.